Earl's Court: Other highlights

 The Prince of Teck is a Grade II listed pub at Earl's Court Road.

-A located in the Earl's Court Road, is a nursery and garden shop backing onto Pembroke Square where most of the signs, especially for spring bulbs, are still hand-written and knowledgeable staff mingle with the customers.

-An early 1940s and 50s Bohemian haunt in the Earl's Court Road was the café, el Cubano, which had piped music and an authentic Italian steam coffee machine, a rarity in those days.
+An early 1940s and 50s Bohemian haunt in the Earl's Court Road was the café, el Cubano, which had piped music and an authentic Italian steam Gaggia coffee machine, a rarity in those days.
 It was few doors down from the bakery, Beaton's, whose only other outlet was on the King's Road, Chelsea.
 Also from that era was the theatre club, Bolton's that in 1955 transformed into arthouse cinema, the Paris Pullman in Drayton Gardens.

 The Troubadour is a coffee house and a small music venue, which has hosted emerging talent since 1954 – including Bob Dylan, Jimi Hendrix and Elvis Costello.

 The Drayton Arms is a Grade II listed public house at 153 Old Brompton Road, which is also a theatrical venue.

 The Finborough Theatre, which opened in 1980, is the neighbourhood's local theatre.

-Earl's Court Village is the centre of the British Filipino community, with a number of restaurants (including the UK's first Jollibee location), supermarkets (many of which also serve take-away food) and banks.

 The area also has a police box of the type used for the TARDIS time machine in the BBC Television series Doctor Who.
-The blue police box located outside Earl's Court underground station in Earl's Court Road is actually a replica of the traditional GPO police telephone boxes that were once a common sight in the UK from the early 1920s.
+The blue police box located at the focus of Earl's Court underground station forecourt in Earl's Court Road is actually a replica of the traditional GPO police telephone boxes that were once a common sight in the UK from the early 1920s.
+Sharing this focal point is Thomas Heatherwick's distinctive kiosk.

 Neighbourhoods

-East Earl's Court
+Earl's Court is a diverse and vibrant area that comprises several distinct neighborhoods, each with its own unique charm and architectural style.
+The primary neighborhoods in Earl's Court are Courtfield and Earl's Court Village to the east of Earl's Court Road, and Nevern Square, Earl's Court Square, and Philbeach to the west.
+Together, these areas form the character of Earl's Court, reflecting the diverse styles and development patterns of the late 19th century in London.

-"East Earl's Court" lies to the south of Cromwell Road and to the east of Earl's Court Road (a main north–south artery which bisects Earl's Court) and is home to many multimillion-pound flats and houses in smart garden squares and residential streets.
+The area is home to many multimillion-pound flats and houses in smart garden squares and residential streets.
 The southern boundary of Earl's Court is Old Brompton Road, with the area to the west being West Brompton, and the area to the south east being the Beach area of Chelsea.
-Here, (based on sale prices per square foot), the Boltons, has some of the most costly real estate in Europe.
-Houses in the Boltons have sold for up to £20 million.
 The eastern boundary of Earl's Court is Collingham Gardens and Collingham Road, east of which is South Kensington.